One of the biggest blocks anyone will face on the road to manifesting a truly epic life is their own beliefs.

 A limiting belief is a belief that (accidentally) limits what you think is possible for yourself or for the world.

-We don’t set out to see our own limitations!
+We don’t consciously intend to focus on limitations!
 But as children (and even into adulthood) we pick up on the fears and beliefs of the people around us or society at large.

 Let’s use the old story about an elephant as an example.